Okay, bad news first if you want to write Facebook posts for increased engagement:

 Good news is on its way: (Yeah, finally!)

-How then do we publish Facebook posts for increased engagement?
+How then do we publish Facebook social media posts for increased engagement?

 Part 1: Craft yummy texts for Facebook posts for increased engagement